 Lifting and shifting data science operations to the cloud can be expensive and risky.
-From the various access controls that need to be written and applied to the federal and industry regulations that have to be satisfied — on top of any contractual agreement terms — compliance is a significant cloud migration challenge, and few platforms exist that provide all-in-one cloud data access governance.
+From the various access controls that need to be written and applied to the federal and industry regulations that have to be satisfied — on top of any contractual agreement terms — compliance is a significant cloud migration challenge, and few platforms exist that provide all-in-one cloud data access control.

 This leaves data engineers and architects in a precarious situation: The sooner data is on the cloud and accessible to users, the sooner it can be leveraged for business-driving analytics.
-However, a lack of clarity about regulations and data consumer limitations that need to be applied across data sources, as well as how to apply them consistently, introduces the potential for misuse or unauthorized access, making the data engineers personally liable for unintended exposure.
+However, a lack of clarity about regulations and data consumer limitations that need to be applied across data sources, as well as how to apply them consistently, introduces the potential for misuse or unauthorized access, making data engineers and architects personally liable for unintended exposure.

 But it doesn’t have to be that way.